 In high school, students are interested in knowing facts about how alcohol and marijuana will affect their bodies and brains while using.

 - Start talking now.
-In Washington, about half of all tenth graders surveyed in 2014 said they had tried alcohol and about 1 in 5 said they used marijuana in the last 30 days.
+In Washington, about half of all tenth graders surveyed in 2018 said they had tried alcohol and about 1 in 3 said they had ever used marijuana (Healthy Youth Survey, 2018).
 It is never too early to start talking.

 - Set and enforce rules.
 Teens are less likely to use alcohol or drugs if their parents have established a pattern of setting clear rules and enforcing fair and consistent consequences.
 Consequences for a missed curfew would likely be more severe than those for a messy room.